meltinglab/Solar-panel-battery-charger/README.md

 A Schottky diode is used to take advantage of its low forward voltage (VM = 475mV), speed and ability to minimize efficiency losses.

 The peak current passing through the diode is the same as the peak current of the drain mosfet.
-Peak Idrain = 3,003 A
+Peak Idrain = 3,003A

 ##### Driver

-The IR2110 is in charge of sending a signal to the GATE of the MOSFET, replicating the switching signal to control the on and off of the latter.
-In our application we will only use 3 inputs to control the driveroutput: the logic supply voltage greater than 3 V (VDD), logic input to control the gate controller low output (LIN) and supply voltage (VCC).
-The IR2110 must deliver at its LO output the logical signal it receives from LIN with the amplitude of VCC.
+The Diver is in charge of sending a signal to the GATE of the MOSFET, replicating the switching signal to control the on and off of the latter.
+In our application we will only use 3 inputs to control the driveroutput: the logic supply voltage greater than 3V (VDD), logic input to control the gate controller low output (LIN) and supply voltage (VCC).
+The Driver must deliver at its LO output the logical signal it receives from LIN with the amplitude of VCC.
 One of the advantages of this gate driver is that it allows to deliver a control signal (PWM) to the GATE with a voltage and current that the MOSFET needs to generate the commutation.

 ##### Source

-We decided to implement a regulated and isolated source to feed the experimental kit from Texas and unite both systems autonomously without the need for line power.
+We decided to implement a regulated and isolated source to feed both systems autonomously without the need for line power.

-We decided to use the DC-DC RS6-1205D converter which receives the battery output voltage (12V) filtered by an LC filter.
-This isolated, regulated and dual output source delivers ± 5 V and ± 600 mA with 85% efficiency.
+The converter receives the battery output voltage (12V) filtered by an LC filter.
+This isolated, regulated, and dual output source delivers ± 5V and ± 600mA with 85% efficiency.